-- Educational packages have been developed for expanding our online offer to existing and new learners, including furloughed workers in at-risk sectors, and employability, retail and health and care sector skills - 3 online courses have now been produced and will go to market from 4th May.
-A further 10 online courses have been identified as priority and will be available in the next month. - Craft kits have been produced with donated materials for families in deprived areas or parents' shielding, and in Peterborough the College is preparing, cooking and delivering circa 200 meals daily to the homeless and isolated vulnerable residents - We have received and sorted 30 crates of donated crafting materials to distribute to Cambridgeshire families.
-Distribution will commence from 11 May to our communities.
-In Peterborough, craft packs have been delivered to families, and an autism-focussed supported living provider in the city to support learning this week - Welfare calls to our vulnerable learners are being made, alongside online counselling, and in Peterborough, meal deliveries for the most vulnerable young learners (16-25 year olds) are being made - Some classes are continuing to be delivered directly via Skype and Teams - Both the libraries and skills services are working on a joint project to support the hub in its Covid-19 shielded work by developing accessible educational, general interest and wellbeing activities for this target group.
-This will launch soon - more details to follow!
+- Educational packages have been developed for expanding our online offer to existing and new learners, including furloughed workers in at-risk sectors, and employability, retail and health and care sector skills - Craft kits have been produced with donated materials for families in deprived areas or parents' shielding, and in Peterborough the College is preparing, cooking and delivering circa 200 meals daily to the homeless and isolated vulnerable residents - Welfare calls to our vulnerable learners are being made, alongside online counselling, and in Peterborough, meal deliveries for the most vulnerable young learners (16-25 year olds) are being made - Some classes are continuing to be delivered directly via Skype and Teams - Both the libraries and skills services are working on a joint project to support the hub in its Covid-19 shielded work by developing accessible educational, general interest and wellbeing activities for this target group.
+More details to follow!